Amazon Vendor Central and Seller Central: Definition

 - Manage products that are not profitable.
 You will have to sell out these products or gradually discontinue them and then try new ones.

-- Keep in mind that advertising offers on vendor and seller have become very similar (i.e. sponsored products, sponsored brands and stores).
+- Keep in mind that advertising offers on Amazon Vendor Central and Seller Central have become very similar (i.e. Amazon Sponsored Products, Sponsored Brands and Amazon Brand Stores).
 If you own a brand, enroll in Amazon Brand Registry.
-One key difference is that, when you are a vendor, Amazon will automatically switch off a campaign if it is not profitable (campaigns for CRaP products).
+One key difference is that, when you are a vendor using Amazon Vendor Central, Amazon will automatically switch off a campaign if it is not profitable (campaigns for CRaP products).
 On the Amazon Seller Central, however, you will be responsible for shutting down campaigns that are not delivering well.

 - If you relied on Amazon running ad campaigns for you before (as part of your contract), consider that sellers must market all of their products – that means running all marketing campaigns, deciding on an advertising strategy and monitoring advertising success.